NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 8.md

 And He began to teach them that the Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes, and be killed, and after three days rise again.

 ###### 32
 And He was stating the matter plainly.
-And Peter took Him aside and began to rebuke Him.
+And Peter took Him aside and began to [[Word Definitions/Rebuke.md|rebuke]] Him.

 ###### 33
 But turning around and seeing His disciples, He rebuked Peter and *said, **"Get behind Me, Satan; for you are not setting your mind on God's interests, but man's."**